JakovFreund/tabletop-assistant/tasks.md

 ### TASKS

-- set up basic public website (react frontend) hosted locally
+- learn how to use a debugger instead of printing at every step
+- make a simple interactive frontend
+- Typescript (.tsx vs .ts ?)
+- Redux
+- lombok package for @Data @AllArgs @NoArgs ?
+- probably need default setters for every class
+- object from GameState live displayed on both PC and phone and live updated when changed by one device (websockets)
+- move gamestate to folder (rename to save-DD-MM-YY or something)
+- periodic saving to json (multiple json "saves", autoloads latest one)
-- try websockets and live updating between desktop and phone (button that prints on both screens)
+- try websockets and live updating between desktop and phone (button that effects both screens)
-- maybe do statuseffect procs with Spring @EventListener
+- try to implement statuseffect procs with Spring @EventListener (test out by printing each step)
 - i might need a source object/class (this.Creature, this.Castable, this.StatusEffect) which means Creature needs a unique id (probably from database)
 - add GameState bean
 - convert Items from enum to class
 - CastableDamage gets turned into Damage between ping and input
 - make eldritch blast have 3 different damage components that have the same damageType
 - add a CastableHeal object aswell - because of source and drag n dropping
+- add unique slot icons (full and empty) to each TurnResource
 - add addictions (statuseffects) to alcohol, {customLoreNarcotic} (where players get a buff until short rest when they use it, but then get a debuff for a week)
 - create a python script that generates this ˇˇ
 - create a inheritable class tree for all json props of spells (with interfaces/abstract classes for different types - cones, spheres...)